NoroffFEU/development-platforms/case-studies/kubernetes/kubernetes-case-study.md

 - 2015: Kubernetes 1.0 was released.
 - 2016: The Helm package manager for Kubernetes was released.
 - 2018: By the number of commits, Kubernetes project was in 9th place in the list of GitHub projects.
+- 2022: A survery of the cloud native community conducted by CNCF, found that 96% of organizations are either using or evaluating Kubernetes.
+The number of developers that are learning Kubernetes today are more than 5.6 million.

 ## Features